-Long before Paradise Point was known as San Diego's Island Resort, the 4,600-acre watery wonderland that it sits within was discovered by Portuguese shipbuilder and navigator Juan Rodrigues Cabrillo in 1542.
+Long before Paradise Point was known as Mission Bay's beach resort, the 4,600-acre watery wonderland that it sits within was discovered by Portuguese shipbuilder and navigator Juan Rodrigues Cabrillo in 1542.
 (Cabrillo National Monument at the tip of Point Loma commemorates his discovery of the California coast.)
 Disenchanted with the bay because it was not sufficiently deep to accommodate his ships, Cabrillo named the area Bahia Falza or "False Bay."

 Hundreds of years later in 1902, George Hall, city horticulture commissioner, suggested that the swamp Bahia Falza be developed into an aquatic park.
 After more than 50 years, a master plan for the Mission Bay Aquatic Park was approved by the city council in 1958, and dredging soon followed.
 The $60 million project created 30 miles of shoreline beaches, grassy knolls, areas for sailing, swimming, picnicking, powerboats, fishing, water skiing, SeaWorld and Paradise Point.